Capstone-AutoML/AutoML_Capstone/documentation/source/distillation.md

 5. **`temperature = 2.0`**

-   -Controls the softness of class distributions during distillation.
+   - Controls the softness of class distributions during distillation.
-   -A moderate temperature like 2.0 makes logits softer and gradients smoother—helping the student learn inter-class relationships more effectively.
+   - A moderate temperature like 2.0 makes logits softer and gradients smoother—helping the student learn inter-class relationships more effectively.

 ## Distillation Configuration